We've not gone barking mad – now your dog or cat can be fitted up with GPS collars and even fancy fitness tracking collars.

-Pet wearables are set to big business and there's an increasing number of companies crafting wearable gadgets just for animals.
-Trackers can monitor their health – looking for tell-tale changes in behaviour that point to illness, and keep tabs on their location if they go walkabout.
+Pet wearables are routinely forecast as big business, with an increasing number of companies crafting wearable gadgets just for animals.
+Trackers can also crucially monitor their health, looking for tell-tale changes in behaviour that point to illness, and keep tabs on their location if they go walkabout.

 Essential reading: Best fitness trackers (for humans)

-We've rounded up some of the best pet wearables, complete with handsome four-legged models to show them off.
+We've rounded up some of the best pet wearables for cats and dogs below - whether they're focused on tracking location or health - complete with handsome four-legged models to show them off.

 The battery recharges in one hour and lasts around 10 days.
 However, on top of the price tag you'll need to pay between $6.95 and $9.95 per month for a data subscription.

 Telecom giant Invoxia has partnered with animal-centric community website Wamiz in order to launch the Pet Tracker for dogs and cats.

 It’s designed as a smart collar, with GPS location features, so personalised security zones can be defined within the app, while notifications can also be pinged if they leave the designated area.
 You'll then get their location pinged every three minutes, thanks to LPWAN, which means no SIM cards or data plans are required.

 The Invoxia Pet Tracker weighs 15g and measures in at 42 x 24 x 17 mm – so it’s not outrageous big like some rivals.
 What’s more, it’s IP67 water-resistant, so it will survive a quick dip.
 You get six months of battery life between charges, too – so it’s certainly less hassle than other smart collars, too.